nicobenz/CulturalAnalytics-CoverPredictions/README.md

 The results of both project are aimed to be comparable, giving insight on the same research question from two different perspectives.

 ## Working title
-Genre-Defining Features in Album Cover Art: Investigating Common Visual Motifs Across Musical Subgenres with BLIP-2 Captions and Machine Learning Classifiers
+Genre-Defining Features in Album Cover Art: Investigating Common Visual Motifs Across Musical Subgenres Using BLIP-2 Captions and Machine Learning Classifiers

 ## Outline and research questions
 In my research paper, I aim to explore the classification of musical subgenres through their album covers using machine learning algorithms.